 Which brings us back to Boxing Day.
 I’m at work.
 It’s a slow day.
 So I’m blogging.
 The circle of lameness is complete.

 Jeezy Creezy, I’m a loser.
 Or at least I feel that way sometimes, especially when it comes to this blog.
 And my update frequency.

 But enough whining.
 I celebrated another birthday this last weekend.
 I’m officially old.
 There’s no way around it.
 I’ve started getting an occasional grey hair in my goatee, which means it’s time to invest in some Grecian Formula or Just For Men, because I’m not the type of guy that goes grey with distinction.
 But I am the type of guy that thinks puddin’ is delicious (or maybe that was LL Cool J…I’m getting senile in my old age).
 Luckily, no need for Viagra yet (of course, I presently don’t have anyone to share this wonderfulness with, but at least I get a reminder every morning).

-I took last week off from work and, frankly, most of the world.
+I took last week off from work and, frankly, most of the world, I contacted a vancouver realtor and decided to run away for a few days.
 I had forty glorious hours of vacation saved up, so I spent the week watching TV, drinking beer and buying expensive tires for the RiflemanMobile 3.0.
 Oh, and I got my Xmas shopping done.

 Anyhow, while I may not update this blog very often anymore, I do occasionally update the Moblog and I haven’t missed a day yet over at my photoblog, LeftyRodriguez.Com, so you can check those out.
 Also, a mystery blogger (I wonder who it is…) has linked to SSW on her blog and has sent a fair amount of traffic this way, so check out her place at So Fucking What?.